GigabyteBlender/AI-ChatBot-Template/README.md

 ## Project Overview

 This project is a simple web-based chat interface that demonstrates how to integrate a basic AI interaction into a website using JavaScript.
 It includes two modes: an API mode that simulates calls to an AI service and a random response mode for quick testing and prototyping.
 The interface also includes a light/dark mode toggle for enhanced user experience.

 ## Key Components

 *   **`index.html`**: The main HTML file that sets up the structure of the chat interface, including the input field, chat display area, mode selector, and theme toggle button.
 *   **`style.css`**: The CSS file that styles the chat interface, providing a visually appealing layout and handling the light/dark mode switch.
-*   **`script.js`**:  The JavaScript file that contains the logic for handling user input, simulating AI responses, and toggling between light and dark modes.
+*   **`script.js`**: The JavaScript file that contains the logic for handling user input and simulating AI responses.
+*   **`config.js`**: The JavaScript file that holds any private keys
+*   **`settingscript.js`**: The JavaScript file that handles all the settings in the settings window
+*   **`settings.html`**: The settings HTML file that sets up a basic settings menu.
+Currently only holding the button to change colour theme

 ## Learning Objectives